-You can save, load and name up to four sets of configurations - in the "User Define Config I" to "User Define Config 4" fields...
+You can save up to two configurations - in the "User Define Config I" and "User Define Config 2" fields..

 Saving a Configuration

 After you have made the proper settings, move the cursor to "Backup" of "User Define Config I" then press <Enter>.
 The message below will appear.